blehr/MyGatsbyBlog/src/content/2018-11-25-remind-me-when-i-get-there.md

 layout: post
 title: Location Aware Reminders On Android with Remind Me When I'm There
 date: '2018-11-25'
-categories: ['android', 'i-built-this']
+categories: ['android', 'apps']

 comments: true
 description: Location Aware Reminders On Android with Remind Me When I'm There and send a text message on arrival.
-image: "../images/remindme_latest.png"
+image: '../images/remindme_latest.png'
-featured_image: "../images/remindme_latest.png"
+featured_image: '../images/remindme_latest.png'
 featured_image_max_width: 300px
 ---